 Millennials seek to have homes that are higher energy efficient than the standard construction methods.
-A sustainable construction for a millennial combines an integration of the ecological, economical and social balance.
+Sustainable construction for a millennial combines an integration of the ecological, economic, and social balance.
 These components create cost-shifting opportunities to benefit both the efficiency of the home and the builder’s bottom line.
 See Green Home Building and Sustainable Architecture.

 Millennials seek Energy Efficiency

 Today’s buyers are looking for energy-efficient homes.
 If the home is not already set up for energy efficiency, the Millenial buyer will factor those costs into their budgets so they can do it after they buy.
 Millennials are savvy on insulation levels, seasonal energy-efficiency ratios and other energy-efficiency factors.

 Today, buyers want to know about the home’s technology.
 They want to hear about the local cell service and Internet speed capability.

 In some cases, a house’s appeal can be increased or diminished because of the strength of a mobile carrier’s signal or its Internet service provider options.
 Internet and cell service matters a lot to this generation.
 They’re going to ask how well the cell signal and internet service is at this location.

 The primary reason younger buyers seek updated kitchens and baths is that they have limited budgets.
 Most of their savings will go toward the down payment and furnishings.
 Kitchens and bathrooms are also the most expensive parts of a home to update.
 Young homeowners cannot afford to sink a lot of money into those areas.